farengeyt451/ngx-tippy-wrapper/README.md

 ## Multiple tooltips on a single element

-For using multiple tooltips on a single element - nest elements with applied `ngxTippy` directive:
+For multiple tooltips on a single element - use nest elements with applied `ngxTippy` directive:

 <!-- prettier-ignore-start -->
 ```html